-Note: Home purchase and reversion activity should be included under the existing mortgage headings in this section of the RMAR.
+Note: Home purchase, reversion and regulated sale and rent back activity should be included under the existing mortgage headings in this section of the RMAR.

 In broad terms, client money includes money that belongs to a client, and is held by a firm in the course of carrying on regulated activities, for which the firm has responsibility for its protection.
 It does not include deposits (where the firm acts as deposit-taker).